-We encourage parents/guardians to discuss and support the P.R.I.D.E. qualities with your child.
+We encourage parents/guardians to discuss and support the T.I.G.E.R.S. qualities with your child.
 This helps to create a partnership between school and home as well as a positive, safe learning environment for all.
+There will be a letter sent via campus messenger to explain the topics/skills taught in the social/emotional curriculum and we encourage parents to read and ask their child about it at home.
 With your support and involvement, all students will be successful.